 A well tuned and balanced engine plays a significant role in efficiency of vessel operation.
 Having a well functioning calibrated torque meter along with accurate fuel consumption measurement is one of the options for monitoring of engine efficiency through the Specific Fuel Oil Consumption (SFOC).

-In addition, many operators use monthly (dedicated) performance tests of the main (and auxiliary) engine(s) in order to get detailed measurements on compression and combustion pressures, as well as the engine balance.
+In addition, many operators use monthly (dedicated) performance tests of the main (and auxiliary) engine(s) to get detailed measurements on compression and combustion pressures, as well as the engine balance.

 VESPER has a report for monitoring the daily SFOC of the main engine.
-The main engine shop test results are used to create propper baselines.
+The main engine shop test results are used to create proper baselines.
 Benchmarking of sister vessels which have the same engine installed can be assessed in this report.
-Basis the principle of a ‘parent’ engine, all engines are supposed to be able to perform according to the (best/parent) engine in the group.
+Basis the principle of a ‘parent’ engine, all engines are expected to be able to perform according to the (best/parent) engine in the group.

 Aux Engine (Baseload) & Boiler Performance

-Base load (i.e. non propulsion related energy ) and boiler consumption can be efficiently monitored and managed through baselines setting and benchmarking.
+Base load (i.e. non propulsion related energy) and boiler consumption can be efficiently monitored and managed through baselines setting and benchmarking.
 It all relates to energy awareness onboard the vessels.
 Some crews are very aware of their electrical (and steam) consumption, saving everywhere they see an opportunity.
 However, for some, it is not part of their daily routine to save where possible.
-Therefore, there is upto ….% saving potential in analysing the data from these consumers.
+Therefore, there is in some cases a high saving potential in analysing the data from these consumers.

 Our approach is to set a (realistic) target for Base Load and Boiler consumption, and then monitor all vessels compared to the target.
 This approach reveals if the vessels consume as expected, or if there are certain vessels in the fleet that stick out.